Cantabrian capercaillie

-The Cantabrian capercaillie (Tetrao urogallus cantabricus) is a subspecies of the western capercaillie in the grouse family Tetraonidae.
+The Cantabrian capercaillie (Tetrao urogallus cantabricus) is a subspecies of the western capercaillie in the grouse tribe Tetraonini.
 It is one of two subspecies found in Spain.

 Description

 The capercaillie is a large grouse, 80 to 115 cm in length, with the female much smaller than the male.
 It has dark grey plumage with fine blackish vermiculation (wavelike pattern) around the head and neck.
 The breast is glossy greenish-black.
 It has a long, rounded tail, an ivory-white bill, and a scarlet crest.

 Distribution and habitat

 The subspecies once ranged the length of the Cantabrian Mountains from northern Portugal, through Galicia, Asturias and León, to Cantabria in northern Spain (IUCN Redbook 1979, p.
 1).
 Its range has since contracted to the mountains in northwest Spain.
 It inhabits an area of 1700 km2, and is separated from the nearest neighbouring subspecies (T. u. aquitanicus) in the Pyrenees by a distance of more than 300 km.

 Capercaillies are able to digest conifer needles, and their typical habitat is often described as old coniferous forest.
 However, the Cantabrian subspecies is not as reliant as other Western capercaillies on pine forest, a type of habitat which is relatively scarce in the Cantabrian mountains.
 The Cantabrian capercaillie feeds in deciduous woodland, and occurs in mature beech forest and mixed forests of beech and oaks (at elevations ranging from 800 to 1,800 m.
 The capercaillie also uses other microhabitat types such as broom, meadow and heath selectively throughout the year.
 It feeds on beech buds, birch catkins, and holly leaves.
 It also feeds on bilberry, a common component of its diet (Rodriguez and Obeso 2000 as reported in.